protonemedia/laravel-paddle/README.md

 ## Webhooks and Laravel Events

+Configure your webhook URI in the `paddle.php` config file and update your settings here: https://vendors.paddle.com/alerts-webhooks.

+Every webhook will be mapped to an Event, for example when the [Subscription Created](https://developer.paddle.com/webhook-reference/subscription-alerts/subscription-created) webhook is called, the request is verified and a `SubscriptionCreated` event will be fired.
+Each event contains the payload of the webhook.

+Events:
+* `ProtoneMedia\LaravelPaddle\NewAudienceMember`
+* `ProtoneMedia\LaravelPaddle\SubscriptionCancelled`
+* `ProtoneMedia\LaravelPaddle\SubscriptionCreated`
+* `ProtoneMedia\LaravelPaddle\SubscriptionPaymentFailed`
+* `ProtoneMedia\LaravelPaddle\SubscriptionPaymentRefunded`
+* `ProtoneMedia\LaravelPaddle\SubscriptionPaymentSucceeded`
+* `ProtoneMedia\LaravelPaddle\SubscriptionUpdated`

 ## Blade directive

 This directive imports the Paddle JavaScript library and configures it with your Vendor ID.